200percentmicky/chadmusic/docs/configuration/cookies.md

 The second way is if you have `USE_YOUTUBE_PLUGIN` set to `false`.
 Instead of creating a `cookies.json` file, create a `cookies.txt` file in the bot's root directory and follow the instructions from yt-dlp's wiki.

 [Add cookies.txt](https://github.com/yt-dlp/yt-dlp/wiki/Extractors#exporting-youtube-cookies){ .md-button }

+!!! info

+    It's recommended to install [Deno](https://deno.com/) onto your system if you plan to play YouTube tracks this way.
+[Learn more.](https://github.com/yt-dlp/yt-dlp/issues/14404)